top of page

 Off-the-cuff thoughts here:

-Can you imagine a residential seniors home that only has robots?
+Can you imagine a residential seniors home that only has robots working with the seniors?
+Probably not.
 Can you imagine a 6 year old spending a whole day with AI?
 Would they not still need the human, empathic hand of a real teacher.
 What about a doctor?
 Now, what about a higher level personal trainer or kinesiologist?
 Make no mistake; in this digital (AI) platform age, my offerings are backed up (steeped) with education, experience, and ongoing study/practice.
-There is nothing deep-fake here.
-Let me describe my background some.
-It might come off as egotistical but I put my own story out there to illustrate the above point (Some persons will need real qualified human beings to work with them, and this may never really go away):
+I think we can agree that human empathy and comfort are going to be important; maybe more so than ever.
+Even the science based programming at this point is quite easily rendered "less than" by those in the know.

 Growing up in Northern Ontario, the outdoors, year round, was foundational.
+A lot of freedom in terms of time and range of territory.
 We played a lot outdoors; both structured/organized and unstructured/free-of-supervision.
-We were lucky to be given skis, snowshoes, fishing poles, and even guns.
-We winter camped just outside our neighborhood.
-We road bikes, tobogganed, canoed, and drove boats, skidoos, and some family even flew bush-planes.
+We were lucky to access public outdoor skating rinks just down the street, downhill skis a walk away.
+We snowshoed, fished, and even had hunting experience with guns at an appropriate age.
+We winter camped and snared rabbits which we cooked over a fire not very far from our suburb.
+We road bikes, tobogganed, canoed, and drove boats, skidoos, and some family even eventually flew bush-planes.
 We played organized hockey in a hockey crazed culture; I also played organized baseball, soccer, basketball, volleyball, and loved pick-up football (and hockey).
 I downhill skied.
 Was a city tennis champion.
 Swam in lakes with ice still melting away.
-And that is all before and during taking up serious national-team-aspiring gymnastics--from age 14-27.
-As a gymnast, I was introduced to and coached by persons from leading Japanese and Soviet systems.

 More opportunities to grow and develop: The previous certification with the government got me into 3 different Canadian universities as a gymnastics instructor for Physical Education students (the last was at U of Toronto for 5 year until I left grad school at age 31).
 At age 22, I took up Taekwondo/hapkido with a Korean master, having attained 4th degree ranking by age 27,--and then ran/instructed a university club, developing 5 black belts in 5 years time.
 I should mention that my undergrad Physical and Health Education degree involved first aid courses, outdoor education, and numerous individual and team sports courses (i.e., how to coach said activities).
 Most of the grads went on to become career physical and health education teachers in the school systems.